IvanChokoev/react-softuni-project/react-softuni-project/README.md

 ### Public Part

 The public part includes the following pages:
-- **Home Page**: Displays an overview of public posts.
 - **Login Page**: Allows users to log in.
 - **Register Page**: Enables users to create new accounts.

 ### Private Part (User Area)

 The private part includes the following pages:
-- **User Dashboard**: Displays user-specific information and options to edit the profile or view all users.
+- **Dashboard**: Shows all user posts with options to like, comment, and delete(only works for own user posts). the Sidebar Displays user-specific information and options to edit the profile or view all users.
+- **Users**: Displays users information like Avatar, user names and a grid of existing users.
+- **Profile**: Displays user-specific information like the number of posts, a list of posts, date joined, user name and avatar icon.
-- **Post Feed**: Shows all user posts with options to like, comment, and delete.
+- **Comments**: Displays all users comments under a post with options to like other comments and delete your own comment.

 ## General Requirements